The storyteller's journey is your step-by-step guide to creating and capturing visual stories that are full of real passion and purpose.

-A visual, written, and recorded story by Danielle Werner.
+A visual, written, and recorded story by Danielle Hanusek.
 I can feel the pressure building up inside, I know I have to choose soon.
 Don't make me decide.

-A visual, written, and recorded story by Danielle Werner.
+A visual, written, and recorded story by Danielle Hanusek.
 I forgot how close the mountain was.
 Most mornings, the sky is cloaked in a fiery haze from burning smokestacks of trash below.

-A visual, written, and recorded story by Danielle Werner.
+A visual, written, and recorded story by Danielle Hanusek.
 I don't know it's still just the beginning, but there is definitely a new routine of no routine.

-A visual, written, and recorded story by Danielle Werner.
+A visual, written, and recorded story by Danielle Hanusek.
 A cool breeze fights its way through the dry desert heat and stops my mind and body instantly.

 As we take time to reflect and plan for the new year, memories and emotions take over our thoughts and add meaning to the story of our lives.
 That's what we do as humans.
 We attach meaning to anything and everything we can, so we can feel it’s level of significance.
 But too often we unconsciously we attach to stories that end up leading us down the very paths we were hoping to avoid.

 I recently had the pleasure of photographing local master gardener, Eileen Tongson.
 Her passion and purpose are evident in every aspect of her business.
 Eileen runs a successful Floral Studio called FarmGal Flowers (FB and IG) and it’s the only one of it’s kind.